Fall colorful trees and cows laying in the grass near a pond.

 An Agricultural Assessment through your local assessor’s office allows owners of farmland to receive reduced property tax bills for land in agricultural production by limiting the property tax assessment of such land to the value of their land for agricultural production, rather than its full development value.

 A soil group worksheet is one part of the process.
 It lists the soil types on your property and tells how many acres of each soil group.
 Your assessor will use this worksheet, along with the rest of your application, to help them determine your tax assessment.
+We can prepare these for you at the cost of $10 per parcel if under 25 acres or $20 per parcel if 25 acres or more.
+Please allow us at least 1-2 weeks before your filing deadline to prepare these.

 O’Mara Farms in Canastota awarded our 2025 Conservation Farm of the Year